-- Protocol Mandatory.
-For upload to an inventory beacon, this must be either http or https. - Name - Directory Mandatory, and must be called ManageSoftRL (this is the name of a web service on the inventory beacon that accepts uploaded files and by default saves them to %CommonAppData%\Flexera Software\Incoming\Inventories). - Host Mandatory. - Port Mandatory.
-As this has no default value, you must specify this setting to suit your environment (typically port 80 for HTTP and port 443 for HTTPS). - User If omitted (or left with a blank value), anonymous authentication is used for uploads to this reporting - Password Stores an encrypted copy of the password needed when Windows authentication is specified for the upload.
+- Directory Mandatory, and must be called ManageSoftRL (this is the name of a web service on the inventory beacon that accepts uploaded files and by default saves them to %CommonAppData%\Flexera Software\Incoming\Inventories). - Host Mandatory.
+When set by downloaded policy (or fail-over locations list), this is normally the host name or fully-qualified domain name of the inventory beacon.
+If you are setting this value manually, you may also use an IPv4 or IPv6 (unique global or unique local) address. - Port Mandatory.
+As this has no default value, you must specify this setting to suit your environment (typically port 80 for HTTP and port 443 for HTTPS). - User If omitted (or left with a blank value), anonymous authentication is used for uploads to this reporting location. - Password Stores an encrypted copy of the password needed when Windows authentication is specified for the upload.

-Tip: Since this value is encrypted, it cannot be used when manually editing an ndtrack. ini configuration file.
+Tip: Since this value is encrypted, it cannot be used when manually editing an ndtrack.ini configuration file.
 Use of this setting in a manually-edited file dictates anonymous authentication.

-- Proxy

-- Priority

-- AutoPriority.
+- Priority - AutoPriority.